top of page

 corsi

-We are building Corsi-Rosenthal Boxes for our communities, while the DOE Chancellor and Mayor waste MILLIONS on air filters that don't work.
+We are constructing Corsi-Rosenthal Boxes for our communities while the Department of Education Chancellor and the Mayor waste millions on ineffective air filters.

-We are taking matters into our own hands to fight environmental racism and the spread of COVID-19 in our public schools.
+Taking matters into our own hands, we are combating environmental racism and the spread of COVID-19 in our public schools.

-MERV13 furnace filters and a box fan are an easy and cost-effective way to help clear indoor air from airborne virus particles.
+Using MERV-13 furnace filters and a box fan is a simple and cost-effective way to improve indoor air quality by reducing airborne virus particles.

 PSP